Diffusive limit approximation of pure-jump optimal stochastic control problems: Diffusive approximation

 for some $C_{3}>0$ that does not depend on $n$.

-\item We now prove the uniform H\"older continuity of the gradients and second derivatives.
-Upon mollifying $F$, we can assume that it is $C^{1}$.
+\item We now prove the uniform H\"older continuity of the gradients and second derivatives. \bru{As in a) above, let us first assume that $F$ is $C^{1}$}.
 Given a neighbourhood ${\cal O}\subset [0,T]\x [-n,n] $ of a point $(t,x)$, we derive as in \cite[Section 3.1]{andrews2004fully} that there exists $C>0$ and $\beta \in(0,1]$, that depend only on the ellipticity constant $\eta$ and the Lipschitz constants of $F$ with respect to its second and third arguments, such that